trengx/trengx/README.md

 "Transformers Made Easy for IoT"

-The Trengx platform is constructed using an open-source project as its foundation (MIT License).
+The Trengx platform is constructed using an open-source project as its foundation (GNU GPL License).

 1. The Motivation